The Essential Guide to 2 Weeks in Japan for First Time Visitors

 • Day 10 – Catch train to Toyama (3:10 hrs).
 Explore Toyama.

 • Day 11 – Do Tateyama Kurobe Alpine Route day trip – one way trip (8-9 hours).
-Lodge luggage for one way transfer to Shinano Omachi Station.
-Note that this route is only open from mid April to late November each year.
+Lodge luggage for a one-way transfer to Shinano Omachi Station.
+Note that this route is only open from mid-April to late November each year.

 • Day 12 – Catch bus to Nagano, explore Nagano.
 Catch train to Shibu Onsen.